Including God in Your Search for Love

 While there are no references to the word “romance” in the Bible, love is mentioned close to 300 times.
 The secular world has taken the “romance” ball, so to speak, and run with it to the point where the meaning associated with the word bears little resemblance to what love means, according to Holy Scripture.
 Movies, books, and television show us the world's view of love.
 And to the secular world (and to those who get their definition of love from the world), love, more often than not, is represented by to lust and/or infatuation.
 It’s something you can “fall” into and out of, fairly quickly, and it is known to bring with it deeply emotional, irrational feelings.
 As we grow older and more experienced with real love, most of us learn that if the overwhelmingly emotional feelings are never replaced by real love, neither the feelings nor the relationship will last.

 We’ve all been there.
-I know when I was very young, I allowed myself to be “seduced” by what the world told me “love” was.
+I know when I was very young, I allowed myself to be “seduced” by what the world told me “love” was, which I now know was foolish.
 For example, I remember becoming beguiled by sensuous voices and music, and by the poetic words of songs telling me how love felt, or how it would make me feel to be in love.
-Such music/songs can be powerfully packed with a lot of emotions (through instrumentals and seductive voices), and they can evoke wildly emotional responses in anyone, especially the very young, helping to set the stage for a blindsided, all-out wrong strategy for finding romantic love.
+Music/songs can be powerfully packed with a lot of emotions (through instrumentals and seductive voices), and they can evoke wildly emotional responses in anyone, especially the very young, and they can help to set the stage for a blindsided, foolish, all-out wrong strategy for finding romantic love.

 In youth, we teach ourselves it is okay for love to be “blind,” because we don't want to hold ourselves or the object of our romantic interest to a higher standard.
 That would dampen the fires of our irrational and emotionally charged attempt to find love—something we probably don’t even want to try to understand.
 Trying to understand what it’s all about makes it less sexy.
 How can you “fall in love” if you’re examining it as something you need to try to understand?
 Right?
 So, in our youth we allow ourselves, instead, to be passionately guided by the words of beautiful love songs.
 Most of us don’t have a clue about the pure love of God, or the connection between God’s love and romantic love, so, needless to say, there’s really no way we’re ready to be experts on the topic of romantic love.